 The images of Nekhbet and Gramps evaporated, revealing the gods' true forms.
 Nekhbet was a massive vulture with a golden crown on her head and an elaborate jeweled collar around her neck.
 Her wings were still black and greasy, but they glistened as if she'd been rolling in gold dust.
 Babi was a giant gray baboon with fiery red eyes, scimitar fangs, and arms as thick as tree trunks.
 They both glared at me with pure hatred.
 I knew if I wavered even for a moment, if I let the power of the crook falter, they would tear me apart.
 "Swear loyalty," I commanded.
-"When we return with Ra, you will obey him."
+"When we return with Ra. vou will obev him."
 "You'll never succeed," Nekhbet said.
 "Then it won't do any harm to pledge your loyalty," I said.
 "Swear it!"
+"Agh," Babi muttered.
+"We swear," Nekhbet said.
+"But it is an empty promise.
+You sail to your death."
 I raised the war flail, and the gods cringed.